-If you have a school-related responsibility or appointment, let your supervisor know ahead of time how long you will be gone and when you anticipate returning to the office.
+If you have a school-related responsibility or appointment, let your peer mentor and supervisor know ahead of time how long you will be gone and when you anticipate returning to the office.
 In general, these types of events are understood and not an issue.